tbm/policies/Travel/conservancy-travel-policy.md

 In-Policy; however, a $225 registration fee for a 2-day conference is not.

-Travelers seeking reimbursement for registration fees that exceed $100 per day must obtain prior approval from Conservancy's Executive Director.
+Travelers seeking reimbursement for registration fees that exceed $100 per day must obtain prior approval from an officer of Conservancy.

 ### Internet Access